-ADBA is the trade association for the anaerobic digestion (AD) industry in the UK and companies and organisations working on novel technologies and processes that compliment the anaerobic digestion process and products.
-With our members we promote the economic and environmental benefits of AD in the UK.
+ADBA is the trade association for the anaerobic digestion (AD) industry in the UK and companies and organisations working on novel technologies and processes that complement the anaerobic digestion process and products.
+With their members, they promote the economic and environmental benefits of AD in the UK.

 What Others are Saying About the Advantages of Biogas for Decarbonising Transport